afternoon/followize/README.md

   * Show current user.

-  * Open users remembered when display updates.
-      * Timelines copied to new state.
-      * Timeline object refreshed if new state indicates newer tweet.
-      * Use `since_id` when getting newer tweets.

   * Posting, replying, sending DMs.

   * Expand "In reply to" conversations.

-  * Cache state.

   * Redesign (with refresh button, big progress meter on first load, small meter on periodical reload).